 The Act introduced a cap on the amount of a holding deposit to be collected from prospective tenants to reserve a property.
 A landlord must not collect more than one week’s rent.
 If a landlord collects more than one week’s rent, this will be a prohibited payment and a landlord will be in breach of the Act.

 Under the Act a holding deposit must be refunded within 7 calendar days of the tenancy being entered into (although there is provision for the holding deposit to be applied to the first instalment of rent or towards any permitted security deposit subject to the consent of the prospective tenant).
 If the prospective tenant consents to the holding deposit being applied to the security deposit, then this must be protected within a tenancy deposit protection scheme.

-If the parties (both acting reasonably) fail to enter into a tenancy agreement within 15 days of receipt of the holding deposit paid by the Tenant (‘the Deadline for Agreement’) (unless an extension is agreed), the Landlord must repay the holding deposit to the tenant within 7 days of the Deadline for Agreement.
+If the parties (both acting reasonably) fail to enter into a tenancy agreement within 15 days of receipt of the holding deposit paid by the tenant (‘the Deadline for Agreement’) (unless an extension is agreed), the landlord must repay the holding deposit to the tenant within 7 days of the deadline for the agreement.